vidalouiswang/Arduino_ESP32_Websocket/README.md

 ### Note
 When you test the client, every time after connection lost and reconnected again, you will find heap memory will reduce a little bit, that's not a memory leak, for deeper reason, you should search "lwip memory leak" in google.

-For more config, look into ["mywebsocket.h"](https://github.com/vidalouiswang/Arduino_ESP32_Websocket/blob/main/mywebsocket/mywebsocket.h).
+For more configs, look into ["mywebsocket.h"](https://github.com/vidalouiswang/Arduino_ESP32_Websocket/blob/main/mywebsocket/mywebsocket.h).

 The default cache size is large, because heap of ESP32 is huge, you could reduce a little bit if you want.